rtmrtmrtmrtm/weakmon/README.md

 weak.cfg.example to weak.cfg, un-commenting the mycall and mygrid lines, and changing them to your callsign and grid.

-Your computer's clock must be correct to within a second for WSPR, JT65, and FT8; try ntp.
+Your computer's clock must be correct to within about second for WSPR, JT65, and FT8; try ntp.

 This software surely contains errors, particularly since I'm no expert